Jointeg/ubirch-poc-manager/README.md

 As the first step, run the `docker-compose up` command to set up all dependant services.
 After that, project can be started by executing the main function in the com.ubirch.Service.

+In order to make the polling service work correctly, You have to manually create a user in Keycloak and assign him an `admin` role.
+The username and password has to be same as set in `application.conf` (`keycloak.client.adminUsername` , `keycloak.client.adminPassword`).
+Last step is to refresh the client secret and paste the correct one into `keycloak.client.config`.
+After that, You should see logs indicating how many users were confirmed, but the mail to POC manager was not sent yet.

 ### Creating a POC user

 Each user that will be created in a Keycloak via POC-service will have assigned  `confirmation-mail-sent` attribute set